ColinShaw/yet-another-face-tracker/README.md

 Obviously you need to have Kisi door locks to use that.

-You will need to compy the example configuration, `config.yaml.example` to a real configuration, `config.yaml`.
+You will need to copy the example configuration, `config.yaml.example` to a real configuration, `config.yaml`.
 If you are using Kisi door locks you will need to fill in credentials and which door to unlock.
+The rest of the configurations shouldn't need messing with.

 One thing to note about the implementation is the abstraction for image input.
 The `Capture` class